 Jaul winded and weaved through people, bumping into a few before he found his usual spot on the wall.

-The young boy sat down, his back leaned up against the golden wall.
+Finally, the troubled young boy sat down, his back up against the golden wall.
 He brandished his flute in front of him and began to play, a raucous desert song resounding from the end of the instrument.

 Several people stood by and watched him play, tossing a few coins here and there.
 Not that it was any consolation to Jaul, but he certainly didn’t mind the money.